aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Dropplet.md

 - `actionfrequency[2]` is set to `data[0]`

 ## OnTriggerEnter if the other gameObject layer is `Ground` or `NoDigGround`
 This does nothing if the other gameObject tag is `DroppletPass` (This would have happened with a [BreakableRock](BreakableRock.md), but the tag gets overriden to `Object` later so in practice, this can't happen under normal gameplay).

+This also does nothing if `actionfrequency[1]` is 595.0 or higher which means the first 6.0 frames after reseting the spawn cooldown.
+This is because it prevents any collisions after the first one since once the first collision happen, the Dropplet will be allowed to go through the collider for 1/6th of a second which is ~6.0 frames.

 - `actionfrequency[1]` is set to 600.0
 - If the entity.`rigid` is not in kinematic mode, the following depends on `internalparticle[0]`: